 Challenges Associated with Managing at Audit Trail

 The challenges to maintaining audit trails can include the location and volume needed for storage, access controls, and storage and deletion timelines.
 Logs can become difficult to navigate when they increase in size, which may bring storage cost issues.
 If access is too broad amongst team members, data integrity can be compromised.
 There can also be concerns on how long to keep the records and store the data.
 It’s best to base audit trail storage timelines on the cycles of your business and regulatory requirements.
+Compliance with regulations can also be difficult.
+Different industries and regions have varying regulatory requirements for audit trails.
+Staying compliant with these regulations can be challenging, as it involves keeping up-to-date with the latest legal requirements and ensuring that audit trails meet these standards.
 Again, audit trails are like an insurance policy — and when you need their information, you really need it.

 Ready to Improve Your Audit Trail Process?